JohnQii/CarND-Vehicle-Detection/README.md

 here is images to show this flow:
 ![alt text][image6]

-and here is final code to process image:
+and here is final code to process a single image:
 ```python
 def process_image(img):
     boxes_list=[]